LoginRadius/docs/content/guide/sms-provider-settings/index.md

 To setup your SMS Provider, you should follow the below steps.

 ###Step 1:Navigation

-1. Login to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account, from the left navigation panel, click **Configuration** and then navigate to the **Email/SMS Provider Settings** section.
-Click the down arrow or anywhere within the section and then select the **SMS Provider Settings** section as highlighted in the below screen:
+1. Login to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account.
+2. From the left navigation panel, click **Configuration** and then navigate to the **Email/SMS Provider Settings** section.
+3. Click the down arrow or anywhere within the section and then select the **SMS Provider Settings** section as highlighted in the below screen.

 ![alt_text](images/sms-provider.png "image_tooltip")